kikuchiyo/device_connection_en/model/creating_model.md

      + date: The format of date is yyyy-MM-dd HH:mm:ss.
      + struct: A JSON structure defined by **Parameter Name**, **Identifier**, **Data Type** and **Unit**.
      + array: **Type** shall be defined.
 Make sure that the same type is used in the same array.
+     + map: it is used to indicate that, whether this model point can be mapped or not.
+     + file:

    - **Required**: If set to "Yes", the parameter must be provided when creating a new device under this product.
    - **Description**: A description of the attribute.